giicis/giicis.github.io/content/posts/rpp.md

 # Conclusion
 As we have seen, this model provides a more powerful approach than the [next release problem](https://giicis.github.io/posts/nrp/).
-Nonetheless, it still has problems.
-Right now, we are assuming that stakeholders have an unhuman behavior since it is the same if 90% of their requirements are implemented and none of them are implemented.
-What we need, is a model where the satisfaction of the stakeholders is not binary.
-It needs to take a value based on how much the stakeholder is satisfied.
+Nonetheless, it still has drawbacks.
+Right now, we are assuming that the effort to implement a requirement is constant and it will not change during its implementation.
+In the software engineering world we know this is not true.
+Most of the time, a requirement needs more effort to complete.

-In the next blog post, we'll address this problem using fuzzy logic.
+In the next blog post, we'll see how this problem can be modeled and solved using  fuzzy logic.